mozilla/treeherder/docs/common_tasks.rst

 * Restart any running gunicorn/celery processes.

-For more information on adding a new Github repository see :ref:`Add Github repository <add-github-repo>`.
+For more information on adding a new GitHub repository see :ref:`Add GitHub repository <add-github-repo>`.

 Building the docs locally